dendie-sanjaya/ai-chatbot-llm-combine-to-database/readme.md

-# Chatbot Combining AI LLM & SQL Database
+# Chatbot Combine AI LLM & SQL Database

 Machine Learning (ML) is a branch of artificial intelligence (AI) that studies patterns and makes predictions based on data.